translation missing: en.blogs.sidebar.recent_articles

 I’ve had several customers request white specifically to make it stay looking new for longer… so combined with the other properties I mentioned, it may be that White ends up looking new for just as long if not longer!

-I realize it’s a bit of a risk to make this product and it might not appeal to a really wide range of folks, but there is a certain purity to the material that this preserves… sort of like how the DeLorean reveals its stainless steel construction.
+I realize it’s a bit of a risk to make a white tyvek wallet product and it might not appeal to a really wide range of folks, but there is a certain purity to the material that this preserves… sort of like how the DeLorean reveals its stainless steel construction.

 The first production run is just available in the warehouse today and I’m looking forward to hearing how you guys like it!